Components and Exceptions¶

 When parsers parse input data, there are three likely outcomes:

-Data is unparsable due to errors in the data but some useful information can be retrieved
+- Data is unparsable due to errors in the data but some useful information can

 In each of these cases the parser should produce a response that is predictable to the insights framework and should produce output that is deterministic in terms of being processed by the rules.